greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/gitlabpmhandsonlab6_1_1.md

 ---
-title: "GitLab Agile Portfolio Management- Hands-On Lab: Use A Merge Request To Review And Merge Code"
+title: 'GitLab Agile Portfolio Management- Hands-On Lab: Use A Merge Request To Review And Merge Code'
-description: "This Hands-On Guide walks you through creating a merge request and approval rules in GitLab."
+description: This Hands-On Guide walks you through creating a merge request and approval rules in GitLab.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/gitlabpmhandsonlab6_1_1/
+linkTitle: 'GitLab Agile Portfolio Management- Hands-On Lab: Use A Merge Request To Review And Merge Code'
+type: docs
 ---

 > Estimated time to complete: 45-60 minutes